Emma Mattress Review

 - 100% money back guarantee for Returns / Refunds

-The Emma actually sleeps a bit warm like many other all foam mattresses even with the use of the breathable Airgocell foam and special cover that together are supposed to allow greater airflow through the mattress, prevent the build up of heat, wick away moisture and keep things cool and comfortable all night long.
-Sounds good in design, but in practice not so much so.
+The Emma also sleeps pretty cool due to the use of the breathable Airgocell foam and special cover that together allow greater airflow through the mattress, prevent the build up of heat, wick away moisture and keep things cool and comfortable all night long.

-If you are looking for an average memory foam mattress as it relates to comfort, support, sinkage, and sleeping cool – that comes at a reasonable price, then the Emma mattress may be the right choice for you.
+If you are looking for a great memory foam mattress that provides nice, pressure relieving comfort, support, reduces sinkage and motion transfer, sleeps cool and comes at a more than a reasonable price, then the Emma mattress will be the right choice for you.